Learning how to price a painting job is one of the toughest challenges for commercial or residential painters. Here’s why:

 Don’t forget business insurance.

-You probably got business insurance when you first started your painting company (and if you haven’t, you may be legally required to get coverage).
-Business insurance - especially general liability insurance - ensures that your painting business remains protected in cases of accidents, damage, and/or loss.
+You probably got painters insurance when you first started your painting company (and if you haven’t, you may be legally required to get coverage). business insurance - especially general liability insurance - ensures that your painting business remains protected in cases of accidents, damage, and/or loss.
 For example, if you’re painting the interior of an office and you end up getting paint on a computer, business insurance can help pay for the cost of that computer.
 It’s a great way to ensure that you’re not personally on the hook for paying for damages, which is pretty good news for you and your family.
 Plus, a lot of clients won’t work with residential or commercial painters if they don’t have business insurance.

 It goes without saying that if you want to land more paint jobs, you need business insurance.

 If you got a general liability policy back when you first started your painting business, you might be wondering why you should include it when coming up with a paint job bid.
 Here’s why: Your liability policy is a business expense.
 Without this coverage, you wouldn’t be able to offer your client the protection and peace of mind that comes along with insurance.
 You should absolutely include some of the cost of business insurance in your paint job bid, especially if you had to take out a new policy for that specific job.